sampie777/obs-scene-que/README.md

 To set the current queue index to a specific queue item, use `MOUSE DOUBLE CLICK` to activate that item and set is as the new current queue index.
 You can also use `ENTER` key on a selected queue item.
 To set this item as the new queue index, but without activating that item, use `CTRL + MOUSE CLICK` on that item.

+Note that settings can be changed in order to adjust the behaviour of activating 'Execute After Previous' queue items after activating a queue item using `MOUSE DOUBLE CLICK` or `ENTER`.

 #### Execute After Previous
 Mark a queue item to be executed after the previous queue item is executed.
 In this way, when a queue item becomes active, all the directly following queue items which are marked as Execute After Previous, will also be activated and executed in order.